The Timing of Sonoluminescence: Conclusion

 \section{Conclusion}

-Based upon our understanding of thermodynamics, we believe that the rapid expansion of the bubble suddenly cools the interior atmosphere to a few degrees Kelvin -- cool enough to liquefy even helium or hydrogen.
-This sonically induced condensate must store the latent heat of the previous vapor in internal electronic excitations.
+Based upon our understanding of thermodynamics, we believe that the rapid expansion of a sonoluminescing bubble suddenly cools its interior atmosphere to a few degrees Kelvin -- cool enough to condense the gases in the bubble.
+Because of energy conservation, this sonically induced condensate must store the latent heat of the previous vapor in internal electronic excitations.
 The condensate is meta-stable and persists until the collapsing bubble wall gets close enough for an electric arc discharge of several MeV to occur between the condensate and the bubble wall.

 We agree with the statement that sonoluminescence is an energy focusing phenomenon.
-But our understanding is that the energy of the discharge is primed by the rapid cooling of the gas, rather than a compression shock-plasma as suggested by others.
-For that mechanism requires high bubble wall velocities which only occur within one nanosecond of the minimum radius.
+But our understanding is that the energy of the discharge is primed by the rapid cooling of the gas, rather than a compression shock; for that mechanism requires high bubble wall velocities that are only expected to occur within one nanosecond of the minimum radius.
 This is ruled out because we observe flashes at times 100 nanoseconds prior, when the bubble wall is still moving slowly.

 One last comment about the absence of any statistical analysis of the flash timing in this work.
-The thesis of this article is a refutation of the claim by others that the sonoluminescence flash \emph{always} occurs within a nanosecond of the minimum radius.
-To disprove their claim requires only a \emph{single} counterexample, while we have presented several.
-A statistical analysis of the mean and standard deviation would teach us more about how the timing varies, but it is not necessary just for refuting the claim that the flash time is always precisely synchronous with the time of minimum bubble radius.
+Our hypothesis aside, {\bf the \emph{thesis} of this article is a refutation of the claim that the sonoluminescence flash \emph{always} occurs within a nanosecond of the minimum radius.
+To disprove that claim requires only a \emph{single} counterexample, while we have presented several.} A statistical analysis of the mean and standard deviation would teach us more about how the timing varies, but it is not necessary for refuting the aforementioned claim.